aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/creating-files-and-reports/create-excel-workbook-from-a-smartmarker-template/_index.md

 ### **Security and Authentication**

-The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.
+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token‑based authentication</a>.

+**Prerequisites:** To call this API you must obtain a JWT access token.
+Register an application in the Aspose Cloud Dashboard to receive a **Client Id** and **Client Secret**, then request a token from the `/connect/token` endpoint.
+Include the token in the request header as `Authorization: Bearer {access_token}`.

 ### **What is a Smart Marker?**